-We import Cyprus wines from Aes Ambelis, Zambartas and Vlassides wineries.
-Our Cyprus wines have performed exceptionally well, winning numerous medals including Commandaria winning Gold and Best-in-Show in June 2025 in New Orleans and Platinum in New York in May 2026.
+We import Cyprus wines from Aes Ambelis https://aesambelis.com/, Zambartas https://zambartaswineries.com/, and Vlassides https://vlassideswinery.com/ wineries.
+The wines have won numerous medals including Commandaria's Gold and Best-in-Show in June 2025 in New Orleans and Platinum in May 2026 in New York.

 We introduced our Cyprus wines in early 2021.
 We add new indigenous varietal wines from Cyprus every year.
-Latest additions are the Yiannoudi Oroman from Vlassides and the Promara from Zambartas.
+Latest additions are the Oroman and Artion from Vlassides and the Promara from Zambartas.

 PDO wines, or products with a "Protected Designation of Origin," are a hallmark of Cyprus's esteemed wine production.
 In Cyprus, there are 5 notable PDO areas that contribute to the uniqueness of Cyprus wines: